Reflecting On Kurt Cobain's 'Crystalline Understanding' 25 Years Later

 "He had an exquisite sense of balance of how to stand for something without being boring, how to be entertaining without being shallow," Goldberg says.
 "He was almost kind of 24/7 reinventing this Kurt Cobain persona."

 But even with the expertly-crafted persona, Cobain openly struggled with addiction.
-Goldberg remembers the first time he realized Cobain was addicted to heroin was in January 1992, when Nirvana first performed on Saturday Night Live a few months after the band released its breakthrough album, Nevermind.
+Goldberg says the first time he realized Cobain was addicted to heroin was in January 1992, when Nirvana first performed on Saturday Night Live a few months after the band released its breakthrough album, Nevermind.

 Shortly after, Goldberg, along with a group of six or seven others, staged an intervention for Cobain and his wife, Courtney Love, to get treatment.
-Goldberg says that week they did that first intervention, the couple got another surprise.
+Goldberg says the week they did that first intervention, the couple got another surprise.
 She was pregnant.

 Goldberg says Love stayed clean for rest of her pregnancy, but just before the couple's baby girl, Frances, was born, Vanity Fair published an article alleging that Courtney Love used drugs throughout her pregnancy.
-It became a huge scandal and the couple nearly lost custody of their child.
+It became a huge scandal, and the couple nearly lost custody of their child.

 "It was just so humiliating and terrifying to have to go through and caused a certain level of anxiety that often bordered on paranoia about the media," Goldberg says.

-Although Goldberg says the first intervention did work, Cobain slipped back into using drugs again.
+Although Goldberg says the first intervention did work, Cobain slipped back into using drugs.
 Goldberg, Love and others attempted another intervention in 1994, but Cobain refused to stay in rehab.
 Cobain killed himself in April of that year.
 Goldberg was in a meeting in New York when he got the call.

 "I loved him very, very much," Goldberg says.
 "How close you were depended on which day the week, and which hour of the day.
 There were times when we really had a brotherly kind of intimacy, and there were times when he would have an opaque look in his eyes and I couldn't get through to him."

-Though he deems himself an "unreliable narrator" due to his close relationship with Cobain, Goldberg calls Serving the Servant a love letter to the artist and a deep appreciation for all that he stood for.
+Though he deems himself an "unreliable narrator" because of his close relationship with Cobain, Goldberg calls Serving the Servant a love letter to the artist and a deep appreciation for all that he stood for.
 "I make no bones about it," he says.
 "I'm talking from the point of view of really admiring, loving the guy."